 The different menus can then be accessed by pressing the ENTER key as shown (right).

-This leads to the status menu number one.
+This leads to Status Menu number one (1).

-PRESS the UP and DOWN arrow keys to navigate the menus as shown below.
+- PRESS the (UP) and (DOWN) arrow buttons to navigate the menus as shown below:

-Menu 1 is for Status,
+- Menu 1 is for Status,

-Menu 2 for Settings and
+- Menu 2 for Settings

-Menu 3 for History.
+- Menu 3 for History.